Namankumar199/Amazon_Clone/README.md

 # Amazon_Clone
-Amazon Clone interface using html,css
+Amazon clone using Html and css

+show this project on: